A vintage 1970s Tinkerbell manicure set case

-Add to that the fact that I have somehow held on to this little case of beauty treats for nearly four decades, and you can see how much of an impact an inexpensive drugstore toy had on me and some other girlie-girls in the seventies.
+Add to that the fact that I have somehow held on to this little case of beauty treats for four decades, and you can see how much of an impact an inexpensive drugstore toy had on me and some other girly-girls in the seventies.

-Vintage Tinkerbell cream lotion from seventies manicure set
+Vintage Tinkerbell cream lotion from a seventies manicure set

 Retro Tinkerbell natural nail polish from this girls’ manicure set

 Vintage Tinkerbell manicure kits: Hand Care Carry All from 1979